- Game lodge stay and game drive

 Day 13 Cape Town

 Depart Franschhoek this morning and travel to Cape Town.
 On arrival take an included trip up Table Mountain.
 Keep your fingers crossed for fine weather so you can take the revolving cable car up Table Mountain to enjoy phenomenal 360-degree views over the city.
 Otherwise, you’ll travel by coach up Signal Hill for an alternative view of the city.
 Check in to the locally rated 4-star Southern Sun, The Cullinan, situated within walking distance of the famous Victoria & Albert Waterfront.
 Facilities at the hotel include a restaurant, bar, outdoor pool, fitness centre and spa (extra charge).
 Each of the 394 air-conditioned bedrooms has a television, tea and coffee-making facilities, safe, hairdryer and free Wi-Fi.
-Your stay is on a half-board basis, with dinner included at a nearby restaurant.
+Your stay is on a half-board basis, with dinner included at your hotel this evening.
 B, D

 Alternatively, you can choose to upgrade to the elegant locally rated 5-star Table Bay Hotel on a bed and breakfast basis.
 It is also set in the heart of Cape Town’s Victoria and Alfred Waterfront.
 The hotel combines the elegance of stunning neo-Victorian architecture with traditional hospitality and facilities include a restaurant, lounge, conservatory and bar, outdoor swimming pool and bar, gym and health spa (extra charge).
 All 329 bedrooms have air conditioning, a television, hairdryer, minibar and safe.